Complaints Handling Policy

 - We will send you a letter acknowledging receipt of your complaint within three days of receiving it, enclosing a copy of this procedure.

 - We will then investigate your complaint.
-This will normally involve passing your complaint to our client relations manager, who will review your matter file and speak to the member of staff who acted for you.
+This will normally involve passing your complaint to our client relations manager, who will review the matter and speak to the member of staff who acted for you.

 - Our Director of CPD Accreditation & Research will then invite you to a meeting to discuss and hopefully resolve your complaint.
-She will do this within 14 days of sending you the acknowledgement letter.
+This will happen within 14 days of sending you the acknowledgement letter.

 - Within three days of the meeting, we will write to you to confirm what took place and any solutions we have agreed with you.